paulamurta/phone-book/README.md

 ```

 ## Run
-Backend runs on port 3009.
+Backend runs at port 3009.
 For backend:
 ```
 npm run dev
 ```
-Frontend runs on port 3000.
+Frontend runs at port 3000.
 For frontend:
 ```
 npm run start
 ```